 A ceremony was held at the Memorial Hall, Cothi Bridge on Thursday, 13 May 1948 unveiling the tablet in memory of the men of the district who fell 1939-45 and others who served their country.
 Thanks to Gwenda Lanagan for the list of names.

 John Douglas Walters, Gunner, 920412, Royal Horse Artillery.
-John was the son of Mr. and Mrs. T. Walters, of Gwynfryn, Llanegwad and served with the 4th Regiment, Royal Horse Artillery.
+John was born in 1916, the son of Thomas Walters and Annie Mary Walters, of Gwynfryn, Nantgaredig.
+He enlisted into the army and was posted to the 4th Regiment, Royal Horse Artillery.
 The Regiment was formed at Helmieh in Egypt in May 1939 from three batteries drawn from independent commands in India, and fired the opening rounds of the campaign in North Africa on the 8th December, 1940 against the Italians at Sidi Barrani.
 As part of 7th Armoured Division, the Regiment was involved in numerous subsequent battles in the desert, including Bardia, the capture of Tobruk, Beda Fomm, Sidi Rezegh and the withdrawal from Gazala to El Alamein.
 It then took part in the Battle of El Alamein as part of 1st Armoured Division, later taking part in the battle for the Mareth Line and the capture of Tunisia.
-John was killed in Tunisia on 30 May 1942 aged 26, and is buried in Knightsbridge War Cemetery, Acroma.
+John was badly wounded in Tunisia on 30 May 1942 and died of his wounds that same day.
+The 26-year-old was originally buried in the desert in Cyrenaica, but in June 1944 the isolated graves in the area were exhumed and re-interred in Knightsbridge War Cemetery, Acroma.

 David Hywel Thomas Williams, Donkeyman, Merchant Navy.
-David lived at The Grove, Llanegwad prior to the war, and served with the Merchant Navy aboard the M.V.
-Cordelia, a Liverpool registered oil tanker.
+David was born on 6 April 1914, the son of Sylvanus Williams and Mary Ann Williams (nee Thomas), of Ty’ryscawen Farm, Carmarthen.
+He was baptised at St. Peter’s Church on 24 May 1914.
+David resided at The Grove, Llanegwad prior to the war, then enlisted into the Merchant Navy and was posted aboard the Liverpool registered oil tanker, MV Cordelia.
 On 3 February 1943 Cordelia was on route from Curacao for New York and the Clyde carrying 12,000 tons of Admiralty Fuel Oil, when she was torpedoed and sunk by the German submarine U-632.
 David was 28 years old when he died that day, and is commemorated on the Tower Hill Memorial, London.
+Probate was granted to his sister, Nancy Felix, at 17, Mansell Street, Carmarthen.
 David does not seem to be commemorated locally.

-John Purvis Williams, Captain, 10th Gurkha Rifles.
-John was the son of the Reverend Gomer Oscar Williams, M.A., and Jennie Williams, of Wilton Vicarage, Redcar, Yorkshire.
-He was commissioned into the Indian Army, and served with the 2nd Battalion, 10th Gurkha Rifles.
+John Purvis Williams, Captain, LC/6534, 10th Gurkha Rifles.
+John was born in 1922, the son of the Reverend Gomer Oscar Williams, M.A., and Jennie Williams (nee Jones), of Wilton Vicarage, Redcar, Yorkshire.
+His uncle, John Lewis Jones, of Llanegwad, died during the Great War.
+John was commissioned into the Indian Army, and served with the 2nd Battalion, 10th Gurkha Rifles.
 The battalion had taken part in the Middle Eastern campaign, before joining the invasion of Italy.
-John was killed in Italy on 13 September 1944, aged 22, and is buried at Coriano Ridge War Cemetery, Italy.
-John is not commemorated locally, although his parents are buried at Llanegwad.
+John was killed in action during the Italian Campaign, on 13 September 1944.
+The 22-year-old was buried in Coriano Ridge War Cemetery, Italy.
+John is commemorated on his grandfather, Reverend Tom Jones, grave at Llanegwad but, as far as is known, is not commemorated on any war memorial locally.